First identification of a doublet wobbling excitation mode in $^{105}$Pd: Introduction

-Wobbling mode was originally predicted for an even-even system, however, this special high-spin mode as discussed by Bohr and Mottelson has not been observed yet.
-Instead, the first observation of wobbling was reported in 2001 for the odd-mass $^{163}$Lu \cite{prl_hageman}.
+The wobbling mode, as originally predicted for an even-even system by Bohr and Mottelson, has not been observed yet.
+Instead, the first observation of the wobbling mode was reported in 2001 for the odd-mass $^{163}$Lu \cite{prl_hageman}.
 The authors interpreted their data in the framework of the particle + triaxial rotor (PTR) model (see e.g. Ref. \cite{bohr}).
-Two bands, labelled as TSD1 and TSD2, were identified, which were associated with the triaxial strongly deformed (TSD) minimum with odd-proton occupying the i$_{13/2}$ configuration, obtained in the ultimate cranking calculations of Ref. \cite{Bengtsson04}.
+Two bands, labeled as TSD1 and TSD2, were identified, which were associated with the triaxial strongly deformed (TSD) minimum with odd-proton occupying the i$_{13/2}$ configuration, obtained in the ultimate cranking calculations of Ref. \cite{Bengtsson04}.
 The lower TSD1 band corresponds to $n$ = 0 and the excited TSD2 band to the $n=1$ wobbling excitation.
 The presence of the high-j proton significantly modifies the wobbling motion.
-Using the PTR model, Frauendorf and D\"onau \cite{dona} classified the collective mode into longitudinal wobbling (LW) when the angular momentum vector precesses about the medium axis of the triaxial nuclear shape and transverse wobbling (TW) when it precesses around an axis transverse to the medium axis.
+Using the PTR model, Frauendorf and D\"onau \cite{dona} classified the collective mode into longitudinal wobbling (LW) when the total angular momentum vector (sum of particle and rotor angular momenta) precesses about the medium axis of the triaxial nuclear shape and transverse wobbling (TW) when it precesses around an axis transverse to the medium axis.
 For increasing angular momentum, the excitation energy of the wobbling quanta increases for LW, and decreases for TW up to a critical value $I_c$, above which the TW changes into the LW regime.
 The wobbling mode represents a periodic motion of the three principal axes of the triaxial charge distribution, which generates strong E2 radiation.
-This is observed as collectively enhanced $\Delta I=1$ E2 transitions between the levels of two consecutive wobbling bands.
-Recently, TW mode has been reported in several odd-A nuclei \cite{prl_hageman, garg, nandi, 127xe, 151eu, 163lu, 161lu, 165lu, 167lu, 167ta, 133la, 135pr, sensharmaa, pd_prl}.
+This is observed as collectively enhanced $\Delta I$ = 1 E2 transitions from the levels of the band with $n$ wobbling quanta to the band with $n-1$ wobbling quanta.
+Recently, the TW mode has been reported in several odd-A nuclei \cite{prl_hageman, garg, nandi, 127xe, 151eu, 163lu, 161lu, 165lu, 167lu, 167ta, 133la, 135pr, sensharmaa, sensharmaa2, 105pd_prl}.